 ID Type Description 0 Error The image generator has encountered an unexpected internal error.
 1 Error The images list file has not been specified.
 2 Error The image generator cannot create the final, raw file.
 3 Error The image generator cannot read the images list file.
 Make sure the system allows reading of this file.
 4 Warning The image generator has found no image to generate.
 5 Error The image generator cannot load the images list file.
 6 Warning The specified image path is invalid: The image will be not converted.
 7 Warning There are too many or too few options for the desired format.
 8 Error The display format is not generic; a MicroUIRawImageGeneratorExtension implementation is required to generate the MicroUI raw image.
 9 Error The image cannot be read.
 10 Error The image generator has encountered an unexpected internal error (invalid endianness).
 11 Error The image generator has encountered an unexpected internal error (invalid bpp).
 12 Error The image generator has encountered an unexpected internal error (invalid display format).
 13 Error The image generator has encountered an unexpected internal error (invalid pixel layout).
 14 Error The image generator has encountered an unexpected internal error (invalid output folder).
 15 Error The image generator has encountered an unexpected internal error (invalid memory alignment).
-16 Warning The specified format is not managed by the image generator: The image will be not converted.
-17 Warning The image has been already loaded with another output format.
-The image will be not converted.
+16 Error The input image format and / or the ouput format are not managed by the image generator.
+17 Error The image has been already loaded with another output format.